Logo of astronaut

 19.5.2Reference of grapheme sequence

-To start capturing a sequence, you use a 'start-reference-capture', &= before the graphmemes to be captured.
-Then at the end of the graphemes to be captured, a 'reference-capture' is used to bind those graphemes to a reference:
+To start capturing a sequence, you use a "start-reference-capture", &= before the graphemes to be captured.
+Then at the end of the graphemes to be captured, a "reference-capture" is used to bind those graphemes to a reference:

 19.6Associatemes